Here is a brief article addressing the important question, "What is the meaning of life?" The answer to this question is related to the next question.

 Some additional information can also be found in the following YouTube video link: What is the meaning of your life?

-Furthermore, some may find the booklet The Seven Laws of Success helpful as it contains practical suggestions on how to handle the rest of your life.
+Furthermore, some may find the booklet Christians: Ambassadors for the Kingdom of God, Biblical instructions on living as a Christian helpful as it contains practical suggestions on how to handle the rest of your life.

 Perhaps it should be added that since God "desires all men to be saved and to come to the knowledge of the truth" (1 Timothy 2:4) and that God's purpose will stand, that He is NOT losing a battle with Satan and that nearly all who ever lived will be saved.
 Specific information on that subject can be found in the articles Hope of Salvation: How the Church of God Differs from Protestantism and Universal Salvation: There Are Hundreds of Verses in the Bible that Support the True Doctrine of Apocatastasis.